Aliases for PSMD4 Gene

 PSMD4 (Proteasome 26S Subunit, Non-ATPase 4) is a Protein Coding gene.
 Diseases associated with PSMD4 include Angelman Syndrome.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
-GO annotations related to this gene include poly(A) RNA binding and identical protein binding.
+Among its related pathways are Cell Cycle, Mitotic and RET signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding.

 UniProtKB/Swiss-Prot for PSMD4 Gene